Matson - Digesting Recent Events, Near-Term Headwinds And Upcoming Earnings

 For this reason, analysts could be inclined to keep estimates at current levels.
 Had spot market activity remained weaker, estimates would have likely been reduced.
 The Hawaii, Alaska and Guam markets all also could fall victim of witnessing reduced results from the company's estimates.
 In short, there is not clear enough transparency to determine whether the headwinds or tailwinds will drive any surprise.

 For 2017, there is less visibility regarding the same headwinds and tailwinds.
-Oil prices could increase or fall back to previous levels effecting the Alaska market, growth could remain stable or slow for Hawaii, Guam could go either way as well and the CLX market is still questionable due to the weakness in the trade lane.
+Oil prices could increase or fall back to previous levels effecting the Alaska market, growth could remain stable or slow for Hawaii, Guam could go either way as well, and the CLX market is still questionable due to the weakness in the trade lane.

 From a long-term management perspective, this is why Matson has traded around the $35-36 per share level of late.
-There is no clear catalyst to drive the stock towards the twelve-month price target, but there is enough potential to keep it in the current range.
+There is no clear catalyst to drive the stock towards the 12-month price target, but there is enough potential to keep it in the current range.

 As many investors know, Matson's stock has fallen significantly a couple times this past year after earnings reports.
 Both times, the stock has witnessed a quick recovery of 10 to 30 percent.
 These recoveries have stemmed from stock price levels of around $30 to $31 per share.